Ramshreyas/OpenSSME/docs/architecture.md

 ## The Strategy Pattern

-The heart of OpenSEM's extensibility is the **Strategy Pattern**.
+The heart of OpenSSME's extensibility is the **Strategy Pattern**.
 We define abstract base classes (Interfaces) for key components, and you can provide your own implementations.

 ### The `BaseForge` Interface